Ice friction at the nanoscale: Results

 In practice, sliding occurs at contact with surface asperities, and the pressure on the contact zone can well reach several hundred atmospheres \cite{bowden53,colbeck88,lozowski13,weber18,liefferink21,lever21b}.
 However, increasing pressure drives ice closer to the melting line.
-Therefore, the thickness of the premleting film is expected to increase.
+Therefore, the thickness of the premelting film is expected to increase.
 We confirm this by compressing our confined ice slabs, and estimating the equilibrium film thickness as $h_{eq}=\Gamma_w/\rho_w$, with $\Gamma_w$, the number of liquid--like molecules per unit surface, and $\rho_w$ the bulk liquid density.
-The results of Figure \ref{Fthickness} show that, independent of the substrate quality, the interfacially premelted films increase their thickness under compression, showing that pressure melting and interfacial premelting are inextricably entangled \cite{dash99,wettlaufer99b}.
+The results of Fig.~\ref{Fthickness} show that, independent of the substrate quality, the interfacially premelted films increase their thickness under compression, showing that pressure melting and interfacial premelting are inextricably entangled \cite{dash99,wettlaufer99b}.

-As a result of this surface-pressure melting, the diffusion coefficient and the corresponding Stokes-Einstein viscosity of the films approach bulk-like conditions as illustrated in Supplementary Figure S1 and Figure \ref{Fig2}-(f) for interfacially premelted films compressed at a pressure of $p=600$~atm.
+As a result of this surface-pressure melting, the diffusion coefficient and the corresponding Stokes-Einstein viscosity of the films approach bulk-like conditions as illustrated in SI Appendix Fig. S5 and Fig.~\ref{Fig2}-(f) for interfacially premelted films compressed at a pressure of $p=600$~atm.

-How bulk-like is really the sliding hydrodynamics of a quasi-liquid layer barely one nanometer thick?
-We check this by studying the shear response of the premelting film upon sliding the wall with a constant lateral velocity $U=5$~m$/$s and $p=1$~atm for a period of 10~ns (Figure \ref{Fig2}-(a,b,c,d)), similar results are obtained for $p=600$~atm, c.f.
-Supplementary Figure S2.
+In order to check how bulk-like is the sliding hydrodynamics of a quasi-liquid layer barely one nanometer thick, we study the shear response of the premelting film upon sliding the wall with a constant lateral velocity $U=5$~m$/$s at T=262~K and $p=1$~atm for a period of 10~ns (Fig.~\ref{Fig2}-(a,b,c,d)).
+Similar calculations are performed for $p=600$~atm (SI Appendix Fig. S6) and $p=1$~atm in the temperature range 230 to 266~K (SI Appendix Figs. S3 and S7).